The record

 URI rules

-When present, uris is a non-empty list; each entry is itself a chunked text array that reconstructs to a single URI.
-Reconstructed URIs MUST be absolute, MUST include a scheme and hierarchical part, and MUST NOT contain a fragment identifier — a PoE is a claim about content bytes, not about a sub-component of a document.
+When present, uris is a non-empty list; each entry is a single CBOR text string carrying exactly one URI.
+There is no per-URI length cap and no wrapping shape: the whole-body transport already satisfies the ledger's 64-byte string cap, so a long ipfs://<CIDv1>/<path> URI is one text string like any other.
+Each URI MUST be absolute, MUST include a scheme and hierarchical part, and MUST NOT contain a fragment identifier — a PoE is a claim about content bytes, not about a sub-component of a document.

 The v1 scheme set is closed and content-addressed: